PrimeTimeTran/next-blog/data/blog/closure.md

 ### 2. Install dependencies

+We use token based authentication as this is industry standard & allows us to audit users from any platform much more easily.

 ```sh
 npm i jsonwebtoken @types/jsonwebtoken
 ```

 ### 3. Define JWT Token for security

+We just defining the logic for signing and verifying the token we give to users of our system.

 ```ts
 // ./server/utils/token.ts